-In general, this will be an extension of the first class of information, 'Who we are and what we do', as it will detail the services that you provide.
-The starting point would normally be a list or lists of the services that fall within your responsibility, linked to details of those services.
+In general, this class is an extension of the first class of information, 'Who we are and what we do'.
+Under this class, you can detail the services you provide.
+As a starting point, provide a list or lists of the services that fall within your responsibility linked to the details of those services.

-- Clinical services provided or commissioned - Non-clinical services - Services for which you are entitled to recover a fee together with those fees - Patient support groups, including bereavement support - Patient information leaflets and other booklets and newsletters - Patient advice and liaison service (PALS) - Advice and guidance - Corporate communications and media releases
+- Clinical services provided or commissioned - Non-clinical services - Services for which you are entitled to recover a fee together with those fees - Patient information leaflets and other booklets and newsletters - How to make a complaint, the NHS Wales Putting Things Right arrangements - Advice and guidance - Corporate communications and media releases